 Why is some heel spurs painful?

 Pain from heel spurs can be due to decreased elasticity of the heel fat pad and sometimes it can also be due to compression of a small nerve in the foot which can lead to muscle atrophy.

 The most important part of treatment is rest.
 Do not undertake activities that hurt your foot or aggravate symptoms as this will only cause painful symptoms to persist.

 Apply a cold therapy wrap regularly for 10 minutes at a time every hour initially to reduce pain and inflammation of the surrounding tissues.
 As symptoms subside, the frequency of application can reduce to 2 or 3 times per day.

-Taping the foot is an excellent way of providing support and protection to the heel.
-The plantar fasciitis taping technique can often relieve symptoms instantly.
+Arch support taping is an excellent way of providing support and protection to the heel.
+A simple taping technique can often relieve symptoms instantly.

 Anti-Inflammatory medicine (e.g. ibuprofen) may be prescribed by a doctor but always check with a medical professional first.
 Taking some medications such as ibuprofen should not be done if the patient has asthma.

 Ultimately, getting rid of long-term pain means stretching the plantar fascia so it does not put additional strain on the insertion to the heel.

 Some people may find them uncomfortable to wear, but if you can gradually increase the wearing time each night then the results can be worth it.
-Wearing a night splint is more effective then plantar fasciitis stretches alone.
+Wearing a night splint is more effective than plantar fasciitis stretches alone.